-Security Considerations for the Maintenance of Campus Facilities
+Security Considerations for the Maintenance of Campus Facilities during the academic year.

-Administrators from the Physical Plant, Residence Life, Conference Services, the Department of Campus Safety, and other concerned areas communicate frequently during the academic year.
 Areas of concern that may involve landscaping, locks, alarms, lighting, and communications are evaluated with appropriate remedial action taken by the responsible departments, typically being Physical Plant and Campus Safety.
+Also, the directors of the

-Also, the Dean of Students meets with the directors of the Department of Campus Safety, Office of Student Engagement, Wellness Center, and Residence Life each Monday during the academic year.
+Administrators from Administration and Finance, including the CFO, Physical Plant, Conference and the Dean of Students meet each Monday during the academic year.
 This weekly meeting includes conversations about security concerns and, if appropriate, recommendations for remedial action and security enhancements.